derplarsen/ccloud_utilization_analyzer/README.md

 ### Yay!
 You now have a prebuilt working Grafana dashboard sourcing from Prometheus which is collecting metrics from the Confluent Cloud Metrics API.

+### Q: I don't have any data showing?

+### A: Prometheus is a database that needs to be populated, it will start scraping the Metrics API

+### Q: When can I expect to see my metrics rolling in?

+### A: Metrics API data is populated every couple of minutes so you shouldn't have to wait long.
+Reload your Grafana dashboard page if necessary.

+### Q: How do I access Prometheus Directly?

+### A: Provided you don't have any port conflicts, you should be able to get to Prometheus to run expressions on http://localhost:9090

+### Q: What if I want to leverage the exporter directly using something other than Prometheus?

+### A: Great!
+You're savvy with telemetry exporters, as specified in Damien's README, you can hit it at localhost:2112

 ~~ For additional reference below ~~

 # ORIGINAL README from Damien: